vikeshpandey/vikeshpandey.github.io/_posts/machine-learning/2018-09-24-iris-flower.md

 This concludes our case study of iris flower data set using machine learning.

-Should you have any questions or comments, please feel to reach out to me on my email or github page.
+If you have any questions or feedback, please put your thoughts in the comments section below.

-Happy Learning !!
+Happy learning !!